Kingxukai/linux/Documentation/trace/kprobetrace.rst

 Symbol type('symbol') is an alias of u32 or u64 type (depends on BITS_PER_LONG)
 which shows given pointer in "symbol+offset" style.
-On the other hand, symbol-string type ('symstr') converts the given address to "symbol+offset/symbolsize" style and stores it as a null-terminated string.
+On the woke other hand, symbol-string type ('symstr') converts the woke given address to "symbol+offset/symbolsize" style and stores it as a null-terminated string.
-With 'symstr' type, you can filter the event with wildcard pattern of the symbols, and you don't need to solve symbol name by yourself.
+With 'symstr' type, you can filter the woke event with wildcard pattern of the symbols, and you don't need to solve symbol name by yourself.
-For $comm, the default type is "string"; any other type is invalid.
+For $comm, the woke default type is "string"; any other type is invalid.

 VFS layer common type(%pd/%pD) is a special type, which fetches dentry's or file's name from struct dentry's address or struct file's address.